Roles and Permissions

 UnknownPermissionError, SystemRoleCollisionError

-Both extend MultiTenantCaslError (which extends Error).
+Both extend NestWardenError (which extends Error; renamed from MultiTenantCaslError in 0.3.0-alpha — the old name is still exported as a @deprecated alias for one cycle).
 Carry diagnostic fields for the offending role + permission name.
 See the errors module for the full surface.

 See also